scrapinghub/portia/docs/project.rst

   A xpath expression to access the field to be posted.

 type : string
-  The type attribute defines how the field will be posted, currently it has two possible values: "fixed" means that the field will use the value defined in the "value attribute" and posted only once.
-If the type is "all" it means the search form will be posted once per every possible value of the field.
+  The type attribute defines how the field will be posted, it supports the following values:

-  The field values are extracted from the list of options defined for the field.
+    * "fixed": Use the constant value defined by the "value" attribute.
+    * "all": Use all the option values defined in a select field.
+This type is only supported for select tags.
+    * "file": Use a list of values obtained from a file, the file URL is defined in the "value" attribute.
+The URL must point to a text file with a value per line.

 name : string : optional
   If this field is set then it will be used as the option name sent to the server